Point of Rocks, Maryland: Transportation

 The community contains the Point of Rocks Bridge of U.S. Route 15 over the Potomac River into Virginia.
 The bridge is the first such crossing of the river upstream of the American Legion Memorial Bridge on I-495 in Montgomery County.
-The only other crossing between them is White's Ferry.

 Rail service through Point of Rocks began with the 1834 opening of the Baltimore and Ohio Railroad's main line, which ended at the next stop in Sandy Hook, Maryland, before the Harpers Ferry Crossing across the Potomac and into Virginia opened in 1839.

 Point of Rocks is a passenger station stop on the MARC Brunswick Line.
 The station, designed by Ephraim Francis Baldwin, was built by the Baltimore and Ohio (B&O) Railroad and completed in 1876.
 Marking the junction between CSX's Metropolitan Subdivision (the current main line) and the Old Main Line Subdivision, it remains one of the former B&O's signature landmarks, and is a popular subject of railroad photography.

+Education

+It is in Frederick County Public Schools.

+School zoning is as follows: Valley Elementary School, Brunswick Middle School, Brunswick High School.